 - My Territory - User can select specific territory names to share with users under those territories.

 In the case of our example, for a Sales Development Representative, you can choose to allow access to all actions except sharing email templates.
 This setting will hide the share option on the email template for the user.
+You can also set bulk and individual email limits for the user.
+This places a cap on the number of emails that the user can send from Freshsales.

 6. Click button to save the role.